We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Your washer’s drum hangs on a suspension mechanism that allows it to move and spin during cycles.

-Installing transit bolts is fairly simple but I won’t get into the details because every manufacturer is slightly different.
+Installing transit bolts is relatively simple, but I won’t get into the details because every manufacturer is slightly different.
 My best advice is to read your specific washer’s user manual.

 Protect Your Appliances and Home